mitalix/pxe_boot_rpi/README.md

 If it succeeds on the server machine, then you will see messages on the client machine where the control is transferred.

-Depending on your configuration, dnsmasq won't be needed anymore.
+This means that depending on your configuration, dnsmasq won't be needed anymore.

 ### Configuration